 We acknowledge that these years are not always the easiest.
 It is important that our students know and feel accompanied in this stage of growth, in a safe and caring environment, with all the support they may need.
 This enables students to learn and develop the ability to deal with the challenges that they meet and confront as adolescents, while preparing them for their future and whatever that may hold for them.

-High School is the time to sow the seed of what has gradually been planted at home and in the school, with love and patience: an educated, Catholic woman prepared to meet and confront the challenges that she might face and encounter in her everyday life, provided with the tools to be champion of her own life.
+High School is the time to sow the seed of what has gradually been planted at home and in the school, with love and patience: an educated, Catholic adult prepared to meet and confront the challenges that he or she might face and encounter in everyday life, equipped with the tools to be champion of his or her own life.